rishabhverma17/sms_slang_translator/README.md

     print(' '.join(user_string))
 ```
 ## Python Script to abbreviate slangs
-This script takes input from user and finds any slangs available in it as described in text file, If found it will replace it with its abbreviation.
+This script takes input from user and finds any abbreviation available in it as described in text file, If found it will replace it with its corresponding phrase.

 ## Text File with abbreviations :
 ![Text File](https://github.com/rishabhverma17/sms_slag_translator/blob/master/Screenshot%20(160).png)